 Cornerstone is a day centre providing services to adults facing a wide range of social issues including homelessness, poverty, social isolation, poor mental health, drug and alcohol addiction

 Caritas runs two residential homes in Blackburn and Bolton for young mothers aged up to 25 and their child(ren)

 Caritas Diocese of Salford will work in solidarity with the many Catholic, voluntary and statutory organisations to share our expertise and to help those in great need.

-Red Door is a Caritas project supporting homeless and vulnerable people in Bury, in our friendly and welcoming centre.
-We
+Red Door is a Caritas project supporting homeless and vulnerable people in our friendly and welcoming base at St Joseph’s

 Caritas Anti-Trafficking is a response to Pope Francis’ call for Catholics and law enforcement officers around the world to join together in the fight against human trafficking and modern day slavery.